Every once in a while, you want a night out with a bit of gravity to it.

 The oldest bar in Washington D.C. is still serving the political elite today, a continuance of early guests like Presidents Grant, Cleveland, Harding and Theodore Roosevelt.
 Located just steps away from the White House, the Old Ebbitt Grill provides a chance for out-of-town guests to rub elbows with political insiders… or at least glance at the White House and the Washington Monument in the distance.

-Another New England classic is one of the oldest in the United States, in fact Jessop’s Tavern of New Castle, Delaware is the oldest outside of New York City.
-Jessop’s is approaching its 300th birthday while maintaining the style and tradition that made it special three centuries ago.
+Another New England classic is one of the oldest in the United States; in fact Jessop’s Tavern of New Castle, Delaware is approaching its 300th birthday, while maintaining the style and tradition that made it special three centuries ago.
 This tavern and colonial restaurant features Dutch, English, Swedish and Old American cuisine to guests with a taste for a bit of American History, served like it was so long ago. [images courtesy: ron cogswell 1, 2,rwsinclair]

 In the early 1800s, the Mayor of New Orleans offered his own house as a refuge to Napoleon Bonaparte during his exile late in life.
 While Napoleon never arrived, the name of the famous building in New Orleans has remained the same as the house he never occupied.